merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 {% endhighlight %}

 {:.notice}
 Of course this approach will not help you install all dependencies through pip.
-To avoid further headaches, I suggest running `sudo pip install anvio` once, so all necessary python modules are automatically installed, and then removing the anvio installation by running `sudo pip uninstall anvio`.
+To avoid further headaches, I suggest running `sudo pip install anvio` once, so all necessary python modules are automatically installed, and then removing the anvi'o installation by running `sudo pip uninstall anvio`.

 Finally, because you didn't actually run the proper `build`, your C extensions will not be compiled.
 This is the fast way to get them compiled and put in the right place: